SmartTVs

 Utilize The Roku Mobile App To Ping Your Remote 4

-This clever ping trick should help you easily find even remotes buried deep under couch cushions or in messy drawers.
-Just keep pinging until retrieved!
+This ping trick works even for remotes buried deep under couch cushions or in messy drawers.
+Just keep pinging until you track it down.

 If you forgot your Roku PIN while setting up the mobile app, check out our guide on resetting it.